dlowe/nnet/README.markdown

  * using these corpora as a training set
  * using several dozen additional text files (obtained by the same methods) as a test set
- * using a rough "early stopping" algorithm over 1000-iteration training runs, which stopped after 2000 iterations.
+ * using the included "earlystop.pl" script, which stopped after 10000 iterations.
  * interpreting output of "> 0.5" as "probably english" and "< 0.5" as
    "probably french"
  * produced a network with 100% accuracy